- About 90% of native vegetation in the eastern temperate zone has been removed for agriculture, industry, transport and human habitation.

 Clearing removes habitats, leading to the direct loss of millions of native animals and plants every year.
 Australia’s mammal species have suffered an extraordinary rate of extinction over the last 200 years.

 This has been caused by many interacting threats, including land clearance and ecosystem degradation.
-As habitats become increasingly fragmented, populations become more vulnerable to the other threats, such as predation by feral species and destructive fires, and lose the ability to recolonise suitable habitat from which they’re lost.
+As habitats become increasingly fragmented, populations become more vulnerable to other threats, such as predation by feral species and destructive fires, and lose the ability to recolonise suitable habitat from which they’re lost.

 Land clearing kills animals directly.
 Millions dies each year during land clearing operations.
 Ten million are being lost each year in NSW alone.
 This occurs when they’re harmed during land clearance operations, lose their shelter and are exposed to the elements and feral predators, and because they lose their food sources.